-To start the engine, turn the key clockwise to the START position, then release it.
-The key will set back to the ON position.
+To start the engine, turn the key clockwise to the START position, and then release it.
+The key will set to ON position.

-Caution: When the vehicle is parked overnight or for an extended period of time, the battery master switch should be set to the OFF position.
+Caution: When the vehicle is parked overnight or for an extended period of time, the battery master switch (ignition switch) should be set to the OFF position.

-Note: When the battery master switch is set to the OFF position, all electrical supply from the batteries is cut off, with the exception of battery equalizer check module, ECM, ignition and power supply, ECU power (Transmission), coolant heater electronic timer, coolant heater and water re-circulating pump, pro-driver, power-verter, entrance door and fire alarm.
+Note: When the battery master switch (ignition switch) is set to the OFF position, all electrical supply from the batteries is cut off, with the exception of battery equalizer check module, ECM ignition and power supply, ECU power (World or ZF Transmission), coolant electronic, coolant heater and water re-circulating pump, pro-driver, power-verter, fire alarm and entrance door.